Skip to main content

 Persistent storage

-This storage type is used for storing data on the network over a long period.
+This storage type is used for storing data on the network over an indefinitely long time period.

-For persistent storage, when the TTL reaches zero, the entry is archived rather than deleted, and can be restored when needed using the RestoreFootprintOp operation.
-This allows for the long-term management and retrieval of historical contract states and user data.
+For persistent storage, when the TTL reaches zero, the entry is moved to the archival storage.
+It can then be restored when needed using the RestoreFootprintOp operation.

-Examples of data that may be stored on persistent storage include user balances, token metadata, voting and governance decisions, and all data that need to remain accessible across multiple contract invocations and potentially long durations.
+Examples of data that may be stored on persistent storage include user balances, token metadata, voting and governance decisions, and all data that need to either remain accessible forever, or until explicitly deleted.

 Let's look at a contract for a loyalty points system where users can accumulate points and redeem them for rewards.
 Each user's point balance will be stored in persistent storage.